 see flyer ...

 EATON CANYON GARDENING GROUP

-- Sunday, October 8, at 10am.
 Meet in the Native Plant Garden.
+Note earlier start time.

 EATON CANYON CONSERVATION WORK DAY

 - Saturday, July 20 from 9am to noon.